-Michael Everett Capuano is serving his ninth term as a Representative in Congress for Massachusetts' Seventh District, which includes Chelsea, Everett, Randolph, Somerville, half of Cambridge and Milton and approximately 75% of Boston.
+Michael Everett Capuano is serving his tenth term as a Representative in Congress for Massachusetts' Seventh District, which includes Chelsea, Everett, Randolph, Somerville, half of Cambridge and Milton and approximately 75% of Boston.
 He is the senior Massachusetts member on the Transportation and Infrastructure Committee and the Financial Services Committee.

-When Democrats took back a majority in the House in 2006, Mike was appointed to head the Transition by Leader Nancy Pelosi.
+When Democrats took back a majority in the House, Mike was appointed to head the Transition by Leader Nancy Pelosi.
 He was also appointed to chair the Special Task Force on Ethics Enforcement, which resulted in the establishment of the Office of Congressional Ethics, and what the Washington Post called “a significant improvement over the current process.”
 In March of 2008, his resolution establishing an Office of Congressional Ethics passed, involving non-Members of the House in ethics matters for the first time in history.
 An attempt was made by House Republicans early in 2017 to severely weaken the office, but the outcry was so great that the effort was halted.

 Mike works for his constituents on local, national and international levels.
-He has successfully protected the state’s share of federal transportation dollars.
-For example, in a 2012 multi-year highway funding bill, Massachusetts was one of only four states to receive an increase in total annual funding.
-Mike’s measure establishing a nationwide tunnel safety inspection program became law in 2012.
+As a member of the Transportation Committee, he has successfully protected the state’s share of federal transportation dollars.
+In 2012, Mike’s measure establishing a nationwide tunnel safety inspection program became law.
 In 2015, the Federal Transit Administration made its nearly $1 billion federal funding commitment to the Green Line Extension official with the signing of a Full Funding Grant Agreement (FFGA), something Mike has been working on for years.
+He continues working hard to protect that funding and ensure that the GLX advances.

 Moved by the story of a young man forced out of school and into hiding after telling authorities of a crime he witnessed, Mike filed the "Young Witness Assistance Act" to create a grant program at the Department of Justice for locally developed juvenile witness assistance initiatives.
 Mike also succeeded in passing a law to require Medicare coverage for vision rehabilitation services.
 These services help restore safety and independence to seniors who suffer from vision loss.